das-mechaniker/SEC-IARD-Feed-Parse/README.md

 A robust Python application that downloads, processes, and analyzes SEC Investment Adviser XML feed data, converting complex XML structures into easily analyzable CSV format.

 The link for XML endpoint can not be dynamically generated.
-You must get the updated link from [Here](https://adviserinfo.sec.gov/compilation#:~:text=in%20XML%20format.-,INVESTMENT%20ADVISER%20REPRESENTATIVES%20REPORT,-Report%20as%20of)
+You must get the updated link from [the SEC website.](https://adviserinfo.sec.gov/compilation#:~:text=in%20XML%20format.-,INVESTMENT%20ADVISER%20REPRESENTATIVES%20REPORT,-Report%20as%20of)

 ## Overview